Overview

 NewGround is DevelopmentWAs nominated landscape contractor for queries related to the Community Bore connection issues.

-If you encounter a leak or have an issue with your community bore pipework or see an irrigation leak in a park or public streetscape at OneOneFive, please use the following contact information.
+If you have an issue with the water supply from your household community bore pipework or see an irrigation leak in a park or public streetscape at OneOneFive Hamilton Hill, please use the following contact information.

 Management of the Community Bore and Landscaped areas